NieneB/aeres_workshop/docs/Hosting-on-github.md

 # Hosting on Github

-:arrow_forward: Head over to GitHub.com and create a [new repository](https://github.com/new) name it: `MGIVectorMap`
+:arrow_forward: Head over to GitHub.com and create a [new repository](https://github.com/new) name it: `MyFirstVectorMap`

 ![](https://github.com/NieneB/Webmapping_for_beginners/wiki/img/create_repro.png)

 :arrow_forward: Give your repository a nice description.
 Like:

-	My First Vector Tile Map in Mapbox GL JS made during the MGI alumni day
+	My First Vector Tile Map in Mapbox GL JS made during a Webmapper workshop

 :arrow_forward: Setting: `Public`